 Common Injuries and Prevention

-The more common injuries that happen when operating a electric or gas chainsaw comes from the tree and your surroundings rather than the chainsaw itself.
+The more common injuries that happen when operating a electric or gas chainsaw like the ones from Stihl and Husqvarna chainsaws come from the tree and your surroundings rather than the chainsaw itself.
 Some people could experience more serious wounds when they don’t have a good grip on the handle or are cutting toward themselves instead of a push movement.
 Our team has a list of prevention techniques that won’t trigger any accidents.

 You should never take your eyes off the blade and where you intend to cut.
 Never engage with the tip of the bar as this could cause kick back in the saw.
 Instead, try to cut as close to the base of the bar as possible to engage the tree branches and always stop the blade when you feel a tough cut coming on that may result in a pinch or kickback.

 Always keep both hands on the handle when cutting and never switch on the saw when you aren’t ready.
 Only push the trigger with your right hand when you have added the fuel to the engine and pull the starter when the choke is on.

 Lastly, try not to let the electric saw tough the field or dirt during a job because mud can get caught up in the bar of the saw and dull the blade.

 (To prevent these injuries, you can also use top chainsaw mills in the market for a more stable cutting work)

 How dangerous is using a chainsaw?

 It is very dangerous using a electric chainsaw if you don’t properly know how to use it .
 You need proper PPE such as boots, gloves and hearing protection, among others.
 Checking the electric engine, choke, chain brake, handle, and gas level are among the safety precautions you can take before you switch the saw on.

 What should you not do with a chainsaw?